-In Singapore, we accept all banks and finance companies as long as they are registered with the Monetary Authority of Singapore (MAS).
+In Singapore, we accept all banks as long as they are registered with the Monetary Authority of Singapore (MAS).
 For more information, please refer to: security lodgement.

 - Viet Nam : All the banks can issuing the guarantee on condition that they meet the requirements of The Decree as below: